HelpSeeker/Restricted-WebM/README.md

 General:
 - [x] Convert all videos from the to_convert folder into webms
 - [x] Specify which file size limit to adhere to (default: 3MB)
+- [x] Specify which percentage of the file size limit must be utilized
 - [x] Option to use VP9/Opus instead of VP8/Vorbis
 - [x] Trim each video individually (default: off)
 - [x] Apply filters to all videos